DanieleMarchei/Factorize-Tangles/README.md

 Code for the paper "Brauer Monoid Factorization".

 # How to install
-Requisites:
+Python requirements:
 - numpy
 - networkx
 - maude

+Software requirements
 - The Maude System

 To install The Maude System please refer to [http://maude.cs.illinois.edu/w/index.php/The_Maude_System](http://maude.cs.illinois.edu/w/index.php/The_Maude_System).

-To install factorizetangle just clone this repository.
+To install factorizetangle just clone this repository into the same folder of your project.

 # Usage
 See "test.py" for usage example.